Tesla Cybertruck: Suspension, chassis, and steering

 The Cybertruck uses steer-by-wire, allowing all turns to be completed with less than a full rotation of the steering wheel, 340° lock-to-lock, 170° in each direction.
 Four-wheel steering, with the rear wheels able to move up to 10°, reduces the turning circle.
 Steering is speed sensitive and damped to mitigate whipping violently in rough terrain.
 The front motor, when equipped, can deliver all of its torque to one wheel using a locking differential.
 The handling balance can be adjusted to allow drifting.

 Range, battery, and charging

-The RWD "Long Range" configuration is specified with an estimated range of 350 mi, the AWD configuration a range of 325 mi and the "Cyberbeast" a range of 300 mi.
+Quoted range estimates for the Cybertruck differ by year and options chosen, particularly the wheel and tire size.
+The RWD "Long Range" configuration has a range of 331-362 mi, the AWD configuration has a range of 314-340 mi and the Cyberbeast has a range of 301-320 mi.